 11. Temporary structures incidental to construction work, but only for the period of such work.
 Basements and cellars may not be occupied for residential purposes until the building is completed.

-12. The following uses may be allowed by conditional use permit when submitted, reviewed, and approved by the Planning Commission and Governing Body, and under such conditions as they may impose:
+12. The following uses may be allowed by special use permit when submitted, reviewed, and approved by the Board of Zoning Appeals, and under such conditions as they may impose:

 a.
 Any public building erected or land used by any department of the City, County, State, or Federal Government.

 b.
 Bed and Breakfast Inns.

 c.
+Earth sheltered dwellings

+d.
 Home occupations.

-d.
+e.
 Telephone exchange, electric substations and regulatory stations, or other public utilities.

-e.
+f.
 Raising of crops, trees and shrubs not sold on the premises.

-f.
+g.
 Licensed child care centers.

-g.
+h.
 Water Retention Areas

-h.
+i.
 Preschools.

 SECTION 4.
-INTENSITY OF USE REGULATIONS: Every lot shall have an area of not less than seven thousand (7,000) square feet and an average width of not less than fifty (50) feet.
+INTENSITY OF USE REGULATIONS: Every lot shall have an area of not less than six thousand (6,000) square feet and an average width of not less than fifty (50) feet.